In Lahu-speaking Southeast Asia, ? – 20ᵗʰ century, a unit of length, the width of a finger. Synonym, tê tε(7)*.

 “Khε” is a classifier and carries the unit’s meaning; “tê” simply means “one” or “a”, but is grammatically essential.

-*Because hardly anyone has a font on their web browser that includes the International Phonetic Alphabet character that represents a glottal stop, we have used the numeral 7 to represent this character.
+*Because hardly anyone has a font on their web browser that includes the International Phonetic Alphabet character for a glottal stop ʔ, we have used the numeral 7 to represent this character.
 The epsilon should have a circumflex above it.